 If you decide to try a detangler, leave the product on the mat for a while and then tease it out with a de-matting comb or the prongs of a steel comb.

 The slicker brush can remove small mats by gently pushing the pins into them and moving the brush side to side in a rocking motion.
 Repeat this several times to loosen the matting before trying to brush it out.

 Be careful to keep your hand between the mat and your dog's skin so that you don't hurt him.
-Remember, if you hold the strip firmly at its base while you're brushing, you won't pull your dog's skin.
+Remember, if you hold the strip firmly at its base while brushing, you won't pull your dog's skin.

 Be very careful, don't cut too far into the matting, or the tips of the scissors may accidentally cut into your Cocker's skin!